lambdaclass/concrete/ROADMAP.md

    presented as proved or graduated until their bars land.
 9. Add public security/soundness disclosure policy: compiler/proof pipeline
    bugs are security-relevant.
+   - 9a.
+Publish `SECURITY.md`: how to report a compiler/proof-system bug
+     privately, response-time commitment, advisory format, and severity classes — a soundness bug that lets a false claim go green (checker hole, extraction bug, stale-evidence upgrade) is treated as highest severity even when nothing crashes.
+Advisories enumerate affected claims by reading the obligation ledger of affected releases, not by prose recollection.
+   - 9b.
+Define the proof-revocation procedure BEFORE the first release that carries proof claims: when a shipped theorem/evidence class is invalidated (proof bug, axiom-inventory violation, solver unsoundness, spec error), there must be a mechanical path that (1) republishes the release manifest with the affected facts downgraded to their honest class (`open` / `needs_recheck` / `trusted`), (2) emits an advisory listing every downgraded claim id, and (3) makes the old bundle fail verification loudly rather than silently coexist.
+Red-team gate:
+     `scripts/tests/check_proof_revocation.sh` simulates revoking one
+     flagship theorem (e.g. remove it from the axiom-inventory allowlist or break its fingerprint) and must show the release bundle flips to failing with the downgraded claim named — no false green on a revoked proof.
 10. Publish `THREAT_MODEL.md` and keep it linked from README, release bundles, showcase manifests, and assumptions docs.
 11. Add first-user workflow CI: install compiler, create/run one example,